Anne Ratna Mustika: Career

 As first lady of the regency, she was active in various household organizations, including the PKK (Pendidikan Kesejahteraan Keluarga, lit.
 Family Welfare Education) and household handicrafts.
 She also participated in socializing programs, especially family planning.
 In 2016, she founded a gallery to facilitate handcrafts made by Purwakarta women.

 In 2018, Mustika participated in the regency's election with her husband facing term limits.
 Running with the support of Golkar, Demokrat, Hanura, PKB, Nasdem and PAN, she won the election, gaining 218,429 votes (44.01%) in the three-candidate race.

 She was sworn in by governor Ridwan Kamil on 20 September 2018.
 Mustika was around seven weeks pregnant during the ceremony.
 Mustika became the first female to lead Purwakarta Regency.
+She will be running as a legislative candidate for the West Java Regional People's Representative Council under Golkar in the 2024 Indonesian legislative election.